Postpaid Wireless Demise - Prepaid Wireless To Dominate!

 However, as features on handsets continue to get less and

-expensive, much like the cost of computers became cheaper and cheaper
+expensive, much like the cost of computers became less

-over the years, carriers will be able to offer fully features high end
+expensive over the years, carriers will be able to offer fully

 phones, including smartphones,

 at very low prices.
-And in the meantime, prepaid users can
+In the meantime, prepaid users can

-opt to pay more for a handset without a contract.
-Just how
+opt to pay more for a handset without a contract, knowing that in the

-people are will to pay to avoid a contract is an interesting question.
+people are willing to pay to avoid a contract is an interesting

 be told that prepaid wireless doesn't have the stigma in other

 countries (ex.
-Europe) that it does in North America.
-Perhaps
+Europe) that it historically has had in North America.

 it's a matter of the European environment where people move between